canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 - __The solution__ — The solution to the problem.

-The following video walks through the entire guide:
+The following video walks through the entire guide; it was recorded for CanJS 3, but most of the same basic info applies:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UA4606-W3Sg" frameborder="0" allowfullscreen></iframe>